Mart1ne1/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile moves the file betty from tmp  to my first directory in tmp 8-firstdelete deletes the file betty from my first directory in tmp 9-firstdirdeletion deletes my first directory from tmp
+7-movethatfile moves the file betty from tmp  to my first directory in tmp 8-firstdelete deletes the file betty from my first directory in tmp 9-firstdirdeletion deletes my first directory from tmp 10-back changes the current working directory to the previous directory